13 Greatest Irish Symbols That Will Blow Your Mind

 The Irish harp is a stringed musical instrument that’s said to be one of the oldest in the world.
 The Irish Harp has been a symbol of Ireland since at least the 11th century.
 It was used by musicians in ancient times and later became the national emblem, based on the Brian Boru Harp, the legendary High King of Ireland.

-Ireland holds the distinction of being the only country in the world with a musical instrument as its national symbol.
+*Fun fact – Ireland holds the distinction of being the only country in the world with a musical instrument as its national symbol.

 During the 1500s the harp was seen as a threat to the British Crown because it was such a source of pride and hope for the Irish.
 Harps were ordered to be burnt, while harpists were condemned and executed.
 It took almost 200 years before the harp was heard and enjoyed in Ireland once again.

-You might recognise another important Irish Harp…
+You might recognize another important Irish Harp…

 The Irish Harp is the national symbol of Ireland and appears on Irish coins, the Presidential Seal, the Irish passport, and the coat of arms.
 The instrument’s association with Ireland dates back to the 1500s.
 However, the harp is officially recognized as the national symbol only when depicted in a ‘left-facing’ position.